mother— although spelled differently, or did Peter adopt a new surname

 support of this claim of George Williams, whose family

-had lived in the same community of Mattawoman (see also
+had also lived in the community around Mattawoman Creek

-"Prince George's Land Records," below).
-If Peter belonged
+(see also "Prince George's Land Records," below).
+If Peter

-to this Williams family and had a longstanding acquaintance
+belonged to the family of George Williams and had had a

 William and Elizabeth are identified in this court record only